Kristina-hub/4001Y_Syllabus_Manager_Interface/README.md

 By making it easier for students to put deadlines from their syllabus into their calendars, we hope to incentivize better time management.

 ## Possible Action Plan
-Miranda and I are taking the same project course CS3307 where we have teamed up with 3 other computer science majors to code a C++ program capable of scanning course outlines and outputting assignment deadlines to a csv file.
+Miranda and I are taking the same project course CS3307 where we have teamed up with 3 other computer science majors to code a C++ program capable of scanning course outlines and outputting assignment deadlines to a csv file. <br/>
-In this class, I will lead a group to create a website interface for the Syllabus Manager so that Western students can use it.
+In this class, I will lead a group to create a website interface for the Syllabus Manager so that Western students can use it. <br />
 Members of my group that do not want to code will be in charge of testing and advertising.
-The tester will get hundreds of students on Western Campus to test our software and rate their experience.
+The tester will get hundreds of students on Western Campus to test our software and rate their experience. <br/>
 The advertiser will make sure Integrated Science students as well as other Western students know about this website, they will come up with a plan to make this widely known and widely used.

 ## Installation
 ```shell script